afwebb/SDS-385/peer_review/README.md

 ```

 I do like that you managed to have newton's method run within the same function as the rest.
 You also came up with a really elegant way to test the convergence of the loss function.
 Your plot looks really good, especially how you fit the results for each of the different step sizes you used onto one graph.
 I also like how you tested the accuracey of the prediction, and you managed to do it in a very simple way.

+## General Comments

+I think it would be helpful if you gave your files more descriptive names.
+That way, if you come back to this code in a few weeks or months, you can have an idea of what each program does, rather than having to look through the code.